9 Critical Questions To Ask When Buying A Condo

 #1: What are the monthly HOA dues and what's covered?

 When you buy a home, you are responsible for all your own repairs plus covering the cost of them.
 When you own a condo, you will be required to pay monthly Home Owner Association (HOA) dues.
 These monthly fees can vary a lot from one development to another and just like property taxes, they always go up over time.

 You'll want to ask what you are getting for that chunk of monthly money.
-Usually items like common area maintenance, earthquake insurance and garbage will be covered but you will be probably have to pay for your own electricity and water.
-It's a good idea to ask by how much the dues usually go up each year.
-Part of your monthly dues also go into a reserve fund that's used by the HOA for repairs and upgrades.
+Usually, items like common area maintenance, earthquake insurance, and garbage will be covered but you will probably have to pay for your own electricity and water.
+It's a good idea to ask how much the dues usually go up each year.
+Part of your monthly dues also goes into a reserve fund that's used by the HOA for repairs and upgrades.

 When determining how much you can afford to buy, make sure to take into account the HOA dues.
 Most online mortgage calculators don't include them in their calculations.

 #2: is there a condo special assessment?

 A condo special assessment is the bane of condo owners and happy are those who don't have to endure them.
 Special assessments are levied on all the owners of a condo development when the HOA has insufficient funds to cover the cost of needed repairs and upgrades.